MariskaDatema/Hello_World/README.md

 # Hello_World
-Portfolio of my first courses in SQL and Python.
+Portfolio of my courses in SQL and Python.

 Contents: LAB files of the introductory courses:

-- Databases and SQL for Data Science by IBM (Coursera)
+- Databases and SQL for Data Science (by IBM on Coursera)

-- Python for Data Science and AI by IBM (Coursera)
+- Python for Data Science and AI (by IBM on Coursera)